 In spring, the fuzzy edges before the refresh.

 And after: How to freshen up flower bed edges like a pro!

 Stunning difference isn’t it?

-I simply mow as close as the mower can get to the flowerbed edges, then trim things up with a weed trimmer after the fact.
+Instead, simply mow as close as possible around the edge, then follow up with garden shears or a weed trimmer after mowing.

-2. Rework the trench so your flowerbeds maintain that soft uphill mound of soil.
+- Redig the trench so the flower beds maintain that soft uphill mound of soil.

 Click above to see a short 2 minute video of the entire process!

 How’s your garden looking these days?
 Think you’ll try these tips?